Photo Gallery: Spa-Like Bathrooms

 A Persian carpet is an unusually luxurious choice for a bathroom, but stands up well to wear and tear.
 An antique wrought-iron chandelier from Europe illuminates the tub area.
 To the left, a display cabinet stores towels, bath accessories and cleaning products.

 Homeowners Virginie Martocq and Mark McLean decided to move their tub from the original bathroom area to the western window and install a three-sided fireplace (not shown) that would link the bedroom and bathroom.
-Now the soaker tub has a view of the fireplace, offering these busy parents a quiet retreat.
+Now the soaker tub has a view of the fireplace, offering these busy parents a spa-like retreat.

 Montreal designer Julie Charbonneau introduced materials like wood, linen and marble to elevate the look of this space.
 Consider relocating the tub to a window for a separate space to unwind.
 An antique chair near the tub invites you to relax after a soak, and the neutral colour scheme keeps the attention on the large picture window.